TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/fairsharetimeexceeded.md

 ﻿<properties
-pageTitle="Runbook failed because it exceeded the fair share time limit" description="Runbook failed because it exceeded the fair share time limit" infoBubbleText="We have detected that your runbook failed because the fair share time limit was exceeded" service="microsoft.automation" resource="runbooks" authors="stevechi"
+pageTitle="Runbook failed because it exceeded the fair share time limit" description="Runbook failed because it exceeded the fair share time limit" infoBubbleText="Found a failed runbook due to exceeding the fair share time limit.
+See details on the right." service="microsoft.automation" resource="runbooks" authors="stevechi"